ZADNE/RealLinting/README.md

 # RealLinting

 This action checks a repo with clang-tidy.
-The checked repo is expect to have .clang-tidy file in place.
-There must be no errors and no warnings reported for the action to succeed.
+The checked repo is expected to have .clang-tidy file in place.
+The action, by design, succeeds even if errors or warnings are reported by clang-tidy.
+Check report file contents to see if the linting was successful.

 ## Usage